datatrail-jhu/03_fileorganization/scripts/02_organizing_projects_script.md

 After clicking OK you should now see a folder called data in the file window on the lower right hand side of the screen.

 Next we will create a few more folders.
 For each one click the New Folder button, enter the name and click ok.
 The folders we need to create will be called figures, code, and text.
 Once you have created the folders you should see something like this.
 These folders represent the four parts of any data science project.
 Data is the folder where you will put all the data you have collected or been given to analyze.
 Figures is where you will put plots, data pictures, and other images you have created to show data to other people.
 Code is where you will create code files for collecting, cleaning up, or analyzing data.
-Prodcuts is the place where you will place any reports, presentations, or products you create for sharing with other people.
+Products is the place where you will place any reports, presentations, or products you create for sharing with other people.

 Now that we have these folders in place the next thing you need to create is a README file.
 This is a file where you will describe all of the data and projects you will be doing.
 You will add to this README as your project expands.
 To create the README file click File at the top left hand part of Rstudio